latenitefilms/Metaburner/docs/how-to-use.md

 **19th December 2023**

 - The **Primary Storyline** Content Source will only work with `Asset Clips` currently (i.e. not Multicam, Synchronised Clips, Titles, Compound Clips, etc.).
+- When using the **Primary Storyline** Content Source, sometimes the first frame of an `Asset Clip` will display no date.
+This is a bug I'm trying to hunt down.
 - **Lane 1**, **Lane 2** and **Lane 3** Content Sources currently just display the text "TBC".
 - The **Control** buttons currently don't do anything.
 - The **Preset** buttons currently don't do anything.